 El Salvador: Serenity, Chaos and Romance

-The route snaking its way up to the Boquerón crater, atop the famous San Salvador volcano, is now made of asphalt.
-These days, restaurants and gated mansions flank the paved road on both sides, but it didn’t used to be this way.
+The route snaking its way up to the Boquerón crater in El Salvador, atop the famous San Salvador volcano, is now made of asphalt.
+These days, restaurants and gated mansions flank the paved road on both sides, but it didn’t use to be this way.

 As we navigate the road, escorted by tourist police, I learn that Boquerón is 1900 meters above sea level, its slopes a proud home for various cooperative coffee plantations.

 Rich Next to the Poor

 Affluent properties sit right next to slums along the sides of the road.
 We pass multistory buildings with definitive Central American circular barbed wire protection, but also side alleys and crumbling stone walls with Spanish football graffiti.
 Coffee plants sprout up all around us.

 The occasional outdoor restaurant employees wave to the tourist buses driving behind and in front of us.
 Dogs sleep on the sides of the road everywhere, and sometimes even in the middle of the road.

 Machine gun-toting policeman appear in the doorways of various establishments.
 No one seems to even contemplate that this is volcano territory, first and foremost.
 Mild-Mannered chaos pervades.